-Where: During the Autumn Term 2020, lectures are online.
+Where: Currently the lectures are held by Zoom.
 Subsequent arrangements to be confirmed.

 The link is given in the listing on the right (you will need to log in), or you can ask the Office to email the link to you.

 Attendees will be able to submit comments and questions during the talk, which the lecturer will usually address during a Q&A session at the end (although some may elect to take interruptions).
 A moderator will monitor the comments and pass them to the speaker when requested.